Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Case study: LIDC Lao PDR
 Laos is and LIDC with very limited influence and control over the global migration system.

+#### Laos Facts
+- Population 6.8 million
+- Is landlocked
+- Widespread poverty and a lack of opportunity makes the border with Thailand very porous
+- 1 in 3 are below 15 years old
+- 72% work in agriculture
+- 22% live below the poverty linen

 # [TBD] 2.1 – Changing Spaces; Making Places